Colbert says CBS scrapped his James Talarico interview after Trump FCC’s threats

 The FCC allowed the merger to move forward just a few weeks after Paramount struck the settlement deal, though Carr insisted the matters were not connected.

-CBS and Carr have not responded to CNN’s requests for comment about Colbert’s on-air assertions Monday night.
+Carr has not responded to CNN’s request for comment about Colbert’s on-air criticism Monday night.

+But Talarico has used the controversy to garner attention for his Senate candidacy, just weeks before the March 3 primary vote.

+“This is the interview Donald Trump didn’t want you to see,” he wrote on X overnight, sharing a clip of the YouTube video.

 The-CNN-Wire